dani-santos-code/music_inventory/README.md

 ## Setting up OAuth/Google API Library:

-run `sudo pip install google-api-python-client`

-run `sudo pip install google-auth`

-run `sudo pip install authlib`
+Packages are installed directly when you build your VM.
+You can find a list of what's installed on the file `pg_config.sh`

 ## Running the webapp:

-To get the app running, type in `python project.py`
+To get the app running, type in `python main.py`